Quasihomogeneous free divisors with only normal crossings in codimension one: Representation on lowest weight variables

-In case $D$ is a free divisor germ, the preceding discussion shows that $\dd'$ corresponds to a block of the Saito matrix with linear entries.
-Indeed, by \eqref{52}, $\Delta$ can be reordered such that $\delta_1',\dots,\delta_\ell'$ becomes a vector space basis of $\dd'$.
-Then the transposed Saito matrix can be visualized as follows:
+In case $D$ is a free divisor germ, \eqref{53} and \eqref{52} show that $\dd'$ and $\aa'$ are represented as blocks of a Saito matrix with linear entries.
+Indeed, the transposed Saito matrix from Remark~\ref{48} can be visualized as